 Want a copy?

 Each of our books profiles hundreds of California event locations with a lively description, illustration and detailed information about capacities, fees and services.
-All of the event professionals featured in our books (and website!) have been Certified By The Guide.
 See a sample page.

 Anti-Bride Guide: Tying the Knot Outside of the Box by Carolyn Gerin, Kathleen Hughes, and Amy Glynn Hornick